rmaacario/rmaacario/README.md

 ### Hi there! 👋💻

-I'm Rafael, a computational linguist and Ph.D (c) based in São Paulo, passionate about blending linguistics with cutting-edge technology.
+I'm Rafael, a computational linguist and Ph.D student based in São Paulo, passionate about blending linguistics with cutting-edge technology.

 Here are some of my skills: